awsdocs/aws-lambda-developer-guide/doc_source/lambda-java.md

 # Building Lambda functions with Java<a name="lambda-java"></a>

 You can run Java code in AWS Lambda\.
-Lambda provides [runtimes](lambda-runtimes.md) for Java that execute your code to process events\.
+Lambda provides [runtimes](lambda-runtimes.md) for Java that run your code to process events\.
 Your code runs in an Amazon Linux environment that includes AWS credentials from an AWS Identity and Access Management \(IAM\) role that you manage\.

 Lambda supports the following Java runtimes\.